 BEST BUDGET RACING SHOE: Bontrager Circuit

-Bikerumor staffers found that this shoe was easily the best option for racers looking for a less-expensive model that would hold up to the toughest racing situations.
+We found this shoe to be the best option for racers looking for a less-expensive model that would hold up to the toughest racing situations.
 In the update to the Circuit, Bontrager made the shoe slightly less narrow, so it fits more comfortably while still staying snug.
 A combination of a BOA dial and a strap at the bottom ensure that your foot stays put, while a mesh window under the toe box keeps your foot cool.
 The nylon sole is rated mid-level in terms of stiffness, so it toes the line between comfort and efficiency.

 Bonus: The shoes are compatible with both road and MTB pedals.
 We wouldn’t recommend them for mountain biking, but gravel riders may appreciate using them for the ease of MTB pedals with the stiffness of road shoes.
 Spin class devotees may even prefer using this with the SPD clips that most spin bikes use.
 Read the full review here.

 - Closure system: BOA and Velcro

 - MSRP: $135

 PROS: Great price, premium look with most of the high-end features of shoes twice the $$

 CONS: Not as stiff as some racier models

 At $90, Shimano RC100 is hard to beat when it comes to a price point.
 Like many brands, Shimano uses trickle-down technology to bring high-end features to budget shoes.
 Sure, they won’t be quite as lightweight or stiff as the high-end versions, and the materials used will be less durable.
 But the Shimano RC100 road shoes still work great for most riders.